Arizona State University Tuition and Fees

 Post-Graduation Median Earnings

-After graduating from ASU with a Bachelor’s degree, students earn on average $55,749 per year.
-This is higher than the average for four-year institutions of $47,922.
+After graduating from ASU with a bachelor’s degree, students earn on average $62,668 per year.
+This is lower than the national average of $68,516.

 Bottom Line

 While tuition for both in-state and out-of-state students is just slightly above national averages, Arizona State University has a lot to offer.
-With over 800 programs of study and a high acceptance rate, the hardest decision prospective students will face is what to study!
+With hundreds of areas of study, highly ranked programs, and a high acceptance rate, the hardest decision prospective students may face is what to study.
+Scholarships, grants, and federal and private loans can help students afford an ASU education.

 SoFi private student loans offer competitive interest rates for qualifying borrowers, flexible repayment plans, and no origination fees.